CAP-RMR-UT/nasa-weather-contrail/opsplan/admin.rst

 Sortie Management
 -----------------

-a.
+#.
 Wing IC shall be the final approval for any ground sorties.

-b.
+#.
 Wing IC, OSC, or GBD shall monitor ground sorties.

 Safety Considerations
 ---------------------

-a.
+#.

 Mission Paperwork
 -----------------

-a.
-Incident command system forms shall be stored electronically in the WMIRS mission files of the mission assigned to the incident command post in the "Plans" directory.
+#.
+Incident command system forms shall be stored electronically in the WMIRS
+   mission files of the mission assigned to the incident command post in the "Plans" directory.

-b.
-Event logging will be recorded in the WMIRS mission logging facility of the mission assigned to the incident command post.
+#.
+Event logging will be recorded in the WMIRS mission logging facility of
+   the mission assigned to the incident command post.
 If the Activity Log (ICS 214) is used then it shall be stored electronically in the WMIRS mission files in the "Mission Logs" directory.

-c.
-Raw data collection sheets shall be stored electronically in the WMIRS mission files for the wing mission the member signed into in the "Data" directory.
+#.
+Raw data collection sheets shall be stored electronically in the WMIRS
+   mission files for the wing mission the member signed into in the "Data" directory.
 The name of the file shall have the format "yyyy-mm-dd_unitid_capid_rawdata" where "yyyy" is the four digit year,